navanieeth/terraform-ecs-cluster-test-app/README.md

 Specified the deployment minimum and maximum percent as 50, 100.
 So that it will always maintain the 50% of containers during the deployment.

-Brefibe details about each module:
+Brief details about each module:
 =================================

 1. VPC - It will create the resources like VPC, public and private subnets, NAT, IGW and route configs.